Step-by-Step Deadfire Modding Tutorial and Tools

 “DebugName”: “Modwyr_Eager_Lover”,

-Copy the ID of that ItemMod which is “dec577b7-e428-4811-aa78-7a709ba85d96” and put it on the ItemMods part on your new item.
-Next, let’s find the UUID for Openning Barrage item mod using the same way and put it on your item.
+Copy the ID of that ItemMod, which is “dec577b7-e428-4811-aa78-7a709ba85d96”, and paste it into the ‘ItemMods’ section of your new item.
+Next, find the UUID for the ‘Opening Barrage’ item mod in the same way and include it in your item.

 “ItemModsIDs”: [“dec577b7-e428-4811-aa78-7a709ba85d96”, “6aec3a8e-5d9f-40c5-8578-5ecb800df268”],